Mykonos or Santorini? Which island should you choose for your upcoming trip to Greece?

 Santorini is, without hesitation, one of the best Greek islands for couples.
-There are some stunning hotels here that are perfect for if you are spending your honeymoon in Greece.
+There are some stunning hotels here that are perfect for you if you are spending your honeymoon in Greece.

 Whether you opt to stay in Fira or Oia, you will find spectacular Cycladic properties that boast panoramic views, infinity pools, and excellent balconies from which you can catch a famous Santorini sunset.
 Santorini sunsets are famous the world over.

 If you travel here during the shoulder season, you will not have to share the experience with thousands of other travellers.
-Ammoudi bay, Imerovigli, the Akrotiri lighthouse, and the donkey stairs at Fira are great places to watch the sunset.
+Ammoudi Bay, Imerovigli, the Akrotiri lighthouse, and the donkey stairs at Fira are great places to watch the sunset.

 You can also opt to take an island cruise in order to enjoy a unique vantage point and watch the sun dip behind the horizon from the sea.
 Several local tour companies offer island cruises that include dinner and drinks.